alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 </details>

 `program` is a value describing the work.
-At this point, no file has been read or written.
+Naming it does not read or write anything.
 The work begins only when the program is run, here by calling `Run()`:

 ```csharp
 program.Run();
 ```

 In this article, `Run()` is explicit for teaching purposes.
 In a real program, the final run point is usually arranged at an outer boundary such as `Main`.

-This `IO<T>` implementation is synchronous teaching code, not a recommendation to replace idiomatic C#.

 ## The implicit `World`